HeyItsRiddhi/DSFinalProject/Milestone_1_writeup.md

 Voter Registration File and Voter History for:
 * Florida (> 8 million voters, > 250 million data points)

-We will focus on **Florida** primarily, as it is a swing state so it's an interesting case.
+We will focus on **Florida** primarily, as it is a swing state.
+Voter turnout is particularly pushed for by politicians in swin states like Florida.
+Florida is also very split ethnically, as southern Florida is diverse (large minority population) while the counties north tend to vary or be predominantly white.
 Our findings may have an impact on electoral politics as candidates can leverage a stronger understanding of minority voting behavior to improve and target their campaigns.

 ## Preliminary EDA (Pre-Classification)
 Are there voter/election characteristics that correlate with turnout?